The Yoga Institute Recommends – Summer 2025

 Yes, we humans will often choose victimhood or sustained outrage over peace of mind because we have not yet learnt the skill of letting go, and we don’t know who we are without our anger and resentment.
 Shedding our resentment can provoke an identity crisis, and withdrawal symptoms from the constant stream of adrenaline and cortisol your thoughts have been feeding it.

-We choose the known of suffering over the unknown of potential contentment, because one path allows us to predict the future; the path of suffering is known and predictable, and we have the illusion of control.
+One path allows us to feel like we can predict the future; the path of suffering feels known and predictable, and we snuggle into the false illusion of control.

 But in order to be able to keep predicting our future, we must keep that self-righteousness or anger fresh and alive, by re-telling ourselves the stories.
 We even plant the stories in our children, robbing them of their inborne peaceful state, to ensure they carry the outrage too, such is our attachment to feeling ‘right’.